xiaogang00/Computational-photography/README.md

 * Lab6: this project is aimed at the panoramic stitching of two images or more images.
 I first transform the image coordinates of plane into cylindrical coordinates.
 And then I compute the feature and complete the feature matching.
 At last I used the relationship of matching to complete the panorama.
 Transfrom the cylindrical coordinates back into the plane coordinates.
 * Lab7: this project is aimed at implement the method proposed by "Image Completion with Structure Propagation", by J. Sun, L. Yuan, J. Jia.
+* Design Lab is a project which require us to design a innovative work to solve some problem.
+I did design a metric of attack verification code using the method of image processing such as chain code and other useful representation.
+The work is completed by first character segmentation，then image preprocessing and then design a deep learning metric to recognize the verification code.